Wes Craven: Career

-Craven's first feature film as director was The Last House on the Left, which was released in 1972.
-Craven expected the film to be shown at only a few theaters, which according to him "gave me a freedom to be outrageous, and to go into areas that normally I wouldn't have gone into, and not worry about my family hearing about it, or being crushed."
-Ultimately the movie was screened much more widely than he assumed, leaving him ostracized due to the content of the film.
+Craven's first feature film as director was The Last House on the Left, released in 1972.
+Craven expected the film to be shown at only a few theaters, which according to him "gave me a freedom to be outrageous."
+Ultimately the movie was screened much more widely than he assumed, leaving him temporarily ostracized due to the content.
+Craven returned briefly to pornography, directing the 1975 porn film The Fireworks Woman under the pseudonym "Abe Snake."
+However, as one book on Craven put it, "the film presented many of Craven's nascent trademarks, including 'rubber reality' (dreams and hallucinations), the breakdown of the traditional family values via incest and the depiction of Christian religion as a force of oppression that asphyxiates the capacity of humans to be happy."